JohnnyUrosevic/TrainingMode-CommunityEdition/DEVELOPMENT.md

 The build script takes an optional additional mode argument called the mode - `build.sh iso [mode]`.
 This allows building an optimized release, or fine-grained recompilation.
 Examples:
-- `build.sh iso`: debug build from scratch.
+- `build.sh iso`: debug build from scratch. **You probably want to use this**.
 - `build.sh iso release`: release build from scratch.
 - `build.sh iso build/codes.gct`: only rebuild asm.
 - `build.sh iso build/edgeguard.dat`: only rebuild edgeguard event.
 You can use any dat file here.

 ## Project Structure
-There are three important directories to know about:
+There are four important directories to know about:
 1. `src/`: this directory contains the source for the C events, as well as some setup code for the event in `events.c`.
 2. `MexTK/`:
     - The `include/` subdirectory contains headers for internal melee functions.
 Calling these will call native ssbm code.